MauroMardones/LBSPR_Krill/index.md

 <p class="caption">(\#fig:Figure8)Krill Intrinsic Productivity (SPR) by strata and by year</p>
 </div>

 The Elephant Island stratum has exhibited a higher prevalence of adult fraction in fishing catches, leading to an increase in reproductive potential in recent years.
-Conversely, the Bransfield and Extra strata experience intense recruitment overfishing, with their reproductive potential falling significantly below the recommended target at 54% and 66.5%, respectively.
+Conversely, the Bransfield and Gerlache strata experience intense recruitment overfishing, with their reproductive potential falling significantly below the recommended target at 54% and 66.5%, respectively.

 All the estimated values of SPR and their associated variance by stratum and by year can be identified in  Table \@ref(tab:Table2).